Turnersville Family Law Attorney

 - The spouses’ respective custody and visitation rights

-Q: What should I do if my fiancé wants me to sign a prenuptial agreement?
+Can a Turnersville family law attorney help me if my fiancé wants me to sign a prenuptial agreement?

 Prenuptial agreements can serve a variety of different purposes, and signing an agreement will often be in the best interests of both fiancés.
 If your fiancé has asked you to sign a prenuptial agreement, we can help you understand the legal implications, and we can help ensure that the agreement is fair for both parties.

-Q: What are my options if my former spouse or partner is not paying child support?
+What are my options if my former spouse or partner is not paying child support?

 If your former spouse or partner has improperly stopped paying child support, you may need to seek legal relief in court.
 There are a variety of options for compelling payment of past-due amounts (referred to as “arrears”) as well as future payments, and our attorneys can seek an order garnishing your former spouse’s or partner’s wages or any other appropriate legal remedy.

-Q: What are my options if I cannot afford my child support or alimony payments?
+What are my options if I cannot afford my child support or alimony payments?

 In many cases, a failure to pay child support or alimony is not a choice, but rather a matter of necessity.
 If you can no longer afford your child support or alimony payments due to a change in your employment status or other factors beyond your control, you may be eligible to have your financial obligations modified by the court.

-Q: What adoption options are available in New Jersey?
+What adoption options are available in New Jersey?

 New Jersey law recognizes agency adoptions, private adoptions, international adoptions and adoptions by blood relatives.
 Both “open” and “closed” adoptions are permitted.
 We have assisted opposite-sex and same-sex couples, stepparents, grandparents, and other clients seeking to adopt under a broad range of circumstances.